 Fresh Ground Coffee, Pre-Ground Coffee, Coffee Pods: Which is Best?

 For the best espresso experience, you should grind the coffee beans yourself using an electric burr grinder.
-It’s important to use freshly grounded coffee beans because the flavors trapped inside will dissipate the second it’s grounded up.
+It’s important to use freshly grounded beans because the flavors trapped inside will dissipate the second it’s grounded up.
 Ideally, you want to use fresh coffee beans that’s less than an hour old, and even less for the very best results!

 Other than fresh or pre-ground coffee, there are espresso machines that uses coffee pods and capsules.
 A capsule typically contain pre-ground coffee but also milk extracts and sugar.

-While this is more convenient, ground coffee loses a lot of its flavors in the first hour, and nearly all of it within 24 hours.
+While this is more convenient, ground coffee beans loses a lot of its flavors in the first hour, and nearly all of it within 24 hours.
 Therefore, I prefer coffee grinders that’s catered more towards normal pre-ground coffee.